"Life After Loss" AfterCare Programs

 and organizations serving the bereaved community

-In answer to the need for continued care after the death of a loved one, Carole is proud to present the “Life After Loss: What Now and What Next” aftercare programs.
+In answer to the need for continued care after the death of a loved one, Carole Brody Fleet is proud to present the “Life After Loss: What Now and What Next” aftercare programs.
 The “Life After Loss” programs have set many hundreds of grieving and bereaved on a positive and actionable path to healing and it can help the families to whom you are and have been in service as well.
-Offering workshop, half-day and full-day program options, Carole prides herself in customizing presentations to specific needs, vision and budgetary considerations.
+Offering workshop, half-day and full-day program options, Carole prides herself in customizing presentations to specific needs, visions and budgetary considerations.
 Depending on your particular requirements, you may consider offering this program once a month, several times a year or once a year.
-You may consider offering it exclusively to the families whom you have served or inviting the public to attend.
+You may consider offering it exclusively to the families you serve or inviting the public to attend.

 A few of the most popularly requested subjects addressed in the programs include, but are not limited to: